theron-wang/otr4j/README.md

   - ☑ 'Interactive DAKE' implemented as Message states i.s.o.
 AKE states.
   - ☑ OTRv4 extension to OTR error messages
   - ☑ Periodic heartbeat messages
   - [Queuing up messages](<docs/message-queueing.md>) while not in `ENCRYPTED_MESSAGES` state.
-    - ☑ Basic message queueing implemented.
-(Cannot fully work until Double Ratchet algorithm is implemented.)
-    - ☐ Message queueing configurable.
-        _This may be important as queue is flushed onto instance with first established private messaging.
-This may not always be desirable._
+    _Support was removed.
+There is no guarantee that queued message will be sent to the right session in case multiple sessions get established simultaneously._
   - Client profiles:
     - ☑ Publishing of generated `ClientProfile` payloads through callback to `OtrEngineHost` (Affects _Deniability_-property.)
     - ☑ Timely refreshing Client Profile payload (due to expiration / updated Client Profile parameters)